 The Directors who held office during the year and at the date of this report are shown below.
-In accordance with the Company's Articles of Association.
-Director Moremi Marwa is due for retirement in June, 2022 after serving for six years.
+In accordance with the Company's Articles of Association, Director Moremi Marwa retired in June, 2022 after serving for six years and was replaced by Director Ms. Zuweina Farah.